redhat-actions/oc-new-app/README.md

 oc-new-app is a Github Action for deploying and exposing an application on Openshift.

+## Prerequisites

+`oc` must be installed on the GitHub Action runner you specify.
+- Presently the [Ubuntu Environments](https://github.com/actions/virtual-environments#available-environments) come with `oc 4.7.0` installed.
+- If you want a different version of `oc`, or if you are using the Mac or Windows environments, use the [`oc-installer`](https://github.com/redhat-actions/oc-installer) action to install `oc` before running this action.

 ## Action inputs

 | Input | Description | Default |